 The Slum Tour Operators and Their Operational Formats

 Dharavi is a large slum in central Mumbai.
 Slum Tourism began here when Reality Tour and Travel (RTT) was set up in 2006 (Meschkank, 2010; Dyson, 2012).
 RTT was the only operator in Mumbai for a long time.
-However, more recently there a growing number of competitors, while RTT remains the largest and best-known tour operator, with about 75 of the overall market.
-On the basis of information provided by the operators we estimate that about 18000 tourists visited Dharavi on guided tours in 2013.
+However, more recently there are a growing number of competitors, while RTT remains the largest and best-known tour operator, with about 75 percent of the overall market in 2013.
+On the basis of information provided by the operators we estimate that about 18,000 tourists visited Dharavi on guided tours in 2013.
 Before 2006 demand for informal tour guides existed to a small extent, particularly from external journalists and researchers who needed access to the Dharavi for their work.
 Dharavi still hosts a number of independent guides catering for these professional slum tourists.
 Often they are partnered with existing NGOs, and fulfil informal guiding roles for donors and other guests of these NGOs.
 RTT has brought a high level of formalisation to tour guiding in Dharavi and tourist numbers have significantly increased.
 RTT guides are trained to a very detailed narrative and the tours follow a set itinerary.
 Many of the guides are directly employed by RTT and therefore work for fixed salaries, while others are employed temporarily in the peak tourist seasons.

 In recent years some former tour guides of RTT have started conducting their own tours and have set up their own tour companies.
-The three main tour competitors of RTT in Dharavi today have been founded by ex-guides of RTT, namely Be The Local Tours (BTL), Slum Gods (SG and Mumbai Magic (MM).
+The three main tour competitors of RTT in Dharavi today have been founded by ex-guides of RTT, namely Be The Local Tours (BTL), Slum Gods (SG), and Mumbai Magic (MM).
 While they are all smaller in size, only BTL also employ guides, but to date not on a permanent basis.
 SG and MM rarely hire additional guides.
 Most of the tour guiding here is done by the founders themselves.
 In setting up their operations SG, two of whose founders used to work as guides for RTT, relied heavily on a non-resident and foreign supporter who met them as they guided for RTT.
-One of the founders explained role:
+One of the founders explained the foreign supporter’s role:

 “She helped with the website, content and the design, she is our backbone.”
 (SG)